James Manos Jr.: Career

 Manos worked as a co-producer and writer on the first season of The Sopranos.
 In 1999, Manos won the Primetime Emmy Award for Outstanding Writing for a Drama Series for his work on the episode "College" of The Sopranos.
 The award was shared with his co-writer, The Sopranos creator David Chase.

 He then completed two seasons as consulting producer on The Shield.
 He developed, produced, and wrote the pilot of Dexter, the Showtime drama series which lasted 8 seasons.
 He was nominated for a Writers Guild of America Award for best dramatic series for his work on the first season of Dexter.

 Manos recently was the Executive Producer for 7 episodes of Ice for Direct TV and E-One Entertainment and executive produced the 8-episode order of South of Hell for Sonar Entertainment and WeTv.
-He wrote and sold the half-hour series "Staying Brown" about two Puerto Rican ladies from the barrio on the lamb in Europe to Amazon as well as the one-hour comedy "The Slow and Complete Decompensation of Jim Manos" to TNT.
+He wrote and sold the half-hour series "Staying Brown" about two Puerto Rican ladies from the barrio on the lam in Europe to Amazon as well as the one-hour comedy "The Slow and Complete Decompensation of Jim Manos" to TNT.
 He wrote "Chess" for the writer/producers David McFadzean and Matt Williams and "Brand" a series about the world of counterfeiting high end merchandise.

 He wrote an independent feature film "I Am Lupe," about La Lupe, an incredible Afro-Cuban entertainer.
 Lauren Velez will star under direction by Manos himself.
 Arturo Sandoval is slated to score the film.
 Manos also wrote "The Ladies" for HBO's producer, Joe Pichirallo and a one-hour series "Crossroads" for Graham King.